ARandomStrangerr/cpp/README.md

 &emsp;JsonPrimitive* - pointer to the JsonPrimitive associate with the key<br/>
 error:<br/>
 &emsp;std::string - error message. this often because the given key is not associated with any thing.
+### `JsonObject.remove(std::string)`
+remove an object associates with the given string then return it</br>
+input:</br>
+&emsp;std::string - name of the key
+output:</br>
+&emsp;JsonPrimitive* - pointer to the removed JsonPrimitive error:</br>
+&emsp;std::string - error message, when there is not any JsonPrimitive pointer associated with the key.
 ### `delete JsonObject`
 JsonObject destructor.<br/>
 Calling this will traverse through the underlaying map and de-allocate all the pointers within this JsonObject.